Do Home Buyers Need Local Conveyancers?

 Staying in touch

-You may also not have a go-to account manager to handle the entire transaction for you.
+These local conveyancers don’t have a go-to account manager to handle the entire transaction.
 Instead, a solicitor might handle the key parts of the process (such as the exchange of contracts), while assistants handle day-to-day queries.
 If you want to know what’s going on, or if you have a quick question, it can sometimes be difficult to get hold of someone who can give you an answer.

 Fees